Table of Contents

 When possible, nutrition is given enterally (through the gut), either via a gastric tube or an enteral tube passed into the duodenum or upper jejunum.
 Evidence supports improved outcomes in critically ill patients with early enteral nutrition.

 Parenteral mode of nutrition administration is an alternative.
-Nutrients can be administered by central line directly into the circulatory system.
-This is more complex, expensive and more frequently complicated by infection and inadequate calorie delivery than enteral nutrition.
+Nutrients can be administered by a central line directly into the circulatory system.
+This is more complex and expensive.
+It also has a higher risk of infection and inadequate calorie delivery than enteral nutrition.

 Each country (and in the US, each state), has its own legal criteria for the diagnosis of neurological determination of death (NDD).

-Minimum criteria for NDD in Canada, are as follows:
+The minimum criteria for NDD in Canada are as follows:

 - Establishment of etiology capable of causing neurological death in the absence of reversible conditions capable of mimicking neurological death.